mcatienza/BIOL3069_bioinformatics/README.md

 BIOL3069 Bioinformatics In-silico project - scripts that have been used, their outputs and data frames

-Note: files "hg19.fa.out.gz" and "hg19_genome_repeats" have been ommitted from this repository due to their very large file sizes
+Note: files "hg19.fa.out.gz" and "hg19_genome_repeats" have been ommitted from this repository due to their very large file sizes (each exceeding the upload limit of 100MB)